 Still, your employees do not have to be your weakest security link.
-By creating a strong security culture and providing regular training, you can help your workers become a vital part of your overall defense against threats.
+By creating a strong security culture and providing regular training, you can help your workers become a human firewall - a vital part of your overall defense against threats.

 Simply passing along educational materials about cybercrime with your staff or sending an occasional email reminding them of the dangers of phishing isn't sufficient.
 It's a good start – but you really need them to internalize the awareness of an unexpected cyberattack.
 You can do this via a phishing simulation.

 If you decide to try the simulation, keep one thing in mind when preparing it.
 Your goal is not to traumatize or punish employees but to show them what phishing looks like, why it's so serious and how quickly it can impact IT systems.

 The Phishing Simulator included in the Premium ESET Cybersecurity Awareness Training provides you with various templates (emails disguised as purchase confirmations, bank statements, etc.) to choose from, so you can start from there.